gilt/tech-blog/_posts/2017-07-27-midyear-recap.md

 - evangelism
 ---

-In addition to hosting various meetup communities at our offices in New York and Dublin, our people are constantly on the road talking about the interesting work our teams are doing.
-This year we've had people speak in Austin, Sydney, Portland, Seattle, San Diego, Boston, London, Israel and on our home turf in NYC and Dublin.
-The talk topics have covered everything from *Writing Microservices in Go* to *Gamifying DevOps with Chocolate and Legos*.
+We've had a busy 2017 at HBC.
+The great work of our teams has created opportunities to share what we've learned with audiences around the world.
+This year our folks have been on stage in Austin, Sydney, Portland, Seattle, San Diego, Boston, London, Israel and on our home turf in NYC and Dublin.
+The talks have covered everything from *Writing Microservices in Go* to *Gamifying DevOps with Chocolate and Legos*.
 We've covered deep learning, design thinking, data streaming and developer experience to name a few.

 Lucky for you, if you haven't been able to check out our talks in person, we've compiled the decks and videos from a bunch of our talks right here for you.
 Enjoy!